mscdex/jaguar/README.md

   large).

-* Removal of functional Array methods (e.g. `.forEach()`, `.map()`, `.filter()`) and other features which cause slowdowns (e.g. for-in loops).
+* Removal of functional Array methods (e.g. `.forEach()`, `.map()`, `.filter()`) and other language features which cause slowdowns (e.g. for-in loops).

 * Other miscellaneous improvements such as caching of static values (e.g. RegExps and other objects) that can be safely reused across multiple